EdJeeOnGitHub/EME-Dissertation/README.md

 ## Requirements:

 - Packrat should have a list of packages that need to be installed.
 - Any of the Bayesian models that are run require separate (I think) installation from stan, see here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.
-There's a few Bayesian models in the Main Analysis folder (only under the Logit headings I think) and any script starting 'Heterogenous X' where X = {CAR4, R, etc.(but not 'Exploratory Heterogenous Analysis')} is full of these models.
+There's a few Bayesian models in the Main Analysis folder (only under the Logit headings I think) and any script starting 'Heterogeneous X' where X = {CAR4, R, etc.(but not 'Exploratory Heterogeneous Analysis')} is full of these models.
 I highly recommend not running the latter scripts as stan can be a pain to install and to run all of them takes ~4 hours.

 ## Replication Steps: